FCA fines were around of the record £392 million seen in 2019. We've analysed the largest fines in terms of the value and nature of the breach.

 Another mammoth fine handed out by the FCA in 2020 was a £37,805,400 penalty issued to Commerzbank for failing to put suitable anti-money laundering controls and procedures in place over a period of almost five years.

-An FCA investigation discovered failings across a number of areas, including Commerzbank London's failure to address long-standing weaknesses in automatic money laundering detection systems, as well as their habitual inability to conduct periodic client due diligence in a timely manner.
+An FCA investigation discovered failings across many areas, including Commerzbank London's failure to address long-standing weaknesses in automatic money laundering detection systems, as well as their habitual inability to conduct periodic client due diligence in a timely manner.

 Commerzbank London was fully aware of these failures as the FCA had already raised concerns about them in 2012, 2015 and 2017.
-However, in spite of these clear warnings, the failures continued, and no reasonable or effective measures were taken to rectify them.
-These weaknesses also persisted during a period when the FCA was actively guiding companies on ways to reduce their financial crime risk, in addition to taking enforcement action against a number of firms in relation to weak AML controls.
+However, despite these clear warnings, the failures continued, and no reasonable or effective measures were taken to rectify them.
+These weaknesses also persisted during a period when the FCA was actively guiding companies on ways to reduce their financial crime risk, in addition to taking enforcement action against a number of firms concerning weak AML controls.

 Commenting on the case, Mark Steward said that "Commerzbank London’s failings over several years created a significant risk that financial and other crime might be undetected.
 Firms should recognise that AML controls are vitally important to the integrity of the UK financial system."